-Observe performance: Leaders may have to take the time to observe the performance of individuals and teams.
-This is because deadlines must be optimized in order to effectively compete in most markets.
+Leaders may have to take the time to observe the performance of individuals and teams.
+This is because deadlines must be optimized to effectively compete in most markets.
 Rather than simply allowing employees to report when they are finished, leaders need to take the time to observe various aspects of the project and give feedback and guidance to boost efficiency.

-Address problems: Rather than allowing employees to find their own remedies to their issues, leaders may need to help address challenges as they arise.
-Otherwise, this will delay results.
+Rather than allowing employees to find their own remedies to their issues, leaders may need to help address challenges as they arise.
+Otherwise, this will delay the results.

 Leaders may need to offer more incentives to keep employees motivated and boost productivity.
 Whereas a typical laissez-faire work environment may reward or acknowledge employees only when they have completed a task, outstanding laissez-faire leaders can create other rewards and incentives to keep employees motivated from the beginning of the process to the end.